NightwindDev/Tweak-Tutorial/p1_explore_files.md

 ## `control`

 This file contains the information about your tweak.
-Things like the name of the developer, what iOS version it supprorts, etc. Some DPKG managers display bits and pieces of it when the user looks at the tweak depiction..
+Things like the name of the developer, what iOS version it supprorts, etc. Some DPKG managers display bits and pieces of it when the user looks at the tweak depiction.

 ## `testtweak.plist`